Super Bowl XLVIII: Halftime show

 On September 8, 2013, the league announced that Bruno Mars would perform at halftime.
 On January 10, 2014, it was announced that Red Hot Chili Peppers would be joining Mars as halftime show performers.
 The show opened with a children's choir singing a chorus from "Billionaire".
 Afterward, Mars appeared, playing a drum solo.
 Mars then performed the songs "Locked Out of Heaven", "Treasure", "Runaway Baby", "Give It Away" (with Red Hot Chili Peppers) and "Just the Way You Are" as a tribute to the United States Armed Forces.
 The halftime performance was the most watched in the history of the Super Bowl drawing in a record 115.3 million viewers, surpassing the record 114 million who watched Madonna perform two years earlier.
 It was later revealed that the music was pre-recorded.
 Red Hot Chili Pepper's drummer, Chad Smith responded on Twitter by saying "FYI...
 Every band in the last 10 years at the Super Bowl has performed to a previously recorded track.
 It's the NFL's policy."

 Planners initially indicated there would not be a halftime show at all due to the possibility of poor weather conditions.
 One such logistical problem would be assembling and disassembling the halftime show stage during a blizzard.
-But the league went ahead after all.
+However, the league went ahead anyways.
 According to Mike Florio of Profootballtalk.com, the NFL wanted to avoid a repeat of Super Bowl XXVI when Fox counter-programmed a special live episode of In Living Color.
 Fox had not yet become a television partner with the NFL and saw an opportunity to pull young audiences away from a halftime show that lacked big-name performers.
 As a result of Fox's ratings success, the league brought Michael Jackson to perform during the following season's Super Bowl XXVII, and since then the league has continued to book big-name talent to hold the television audience.

 Touchdown Entertainment, the company that produced the event, incorporated the live audience into the show and transformed the crowd into "the largest ever LED screen".
 During the show, spectators put on a black knitted hat called a "video ski hat" with 3 embedded LEDs that lit up on command.
 The hats transformed the audience into an enormous human video screen made up of over 80,000 pixels.
 Images including the Pepsi logo flashed across the crowd, as well as video of the live Red Hot Chili Peppers performance and fireworks display.

 Thanks to this technology, each spectator was integrated to the show and the Super Bowl Halftime claimed to feature the largest-ever human video screen.
 In an original idea by Nuno Lopes, the company that invented and provided the crowd activation technology is the Montreal-based company PixMob.